-Client care is extremely important to Craig and he always takes time to listen carefully to his clients before providing clear advice in plain English.
+Client care is extremely important to Craig and he always takes time to listen carefully to his clients before providing clear advice.
 For those who assert their innocence, Craig strives to achieve an acquittal by securing and examining all relevant evidence to ensure the strongest possible case is presented to the court.
 Where a client accepts culpability, Craig provides robust mitigation in an effort to secure the best possible outcome.

 Craig is committed to defending professionals who are, more often than not, experiencing the criminal justice system for the first time.
 He is acutely aware that his clients require significant support when faced with allegations which have the potential to deprive them of their liberty, career, home and family.

 He particularly enjoys working for Thompsons because of its commitment to the trade union movement.
 Craig believes that the support of a union can be vital in ensuring that working people accused of criminal offences are able to put forward their strongest possible case, especially given the reduction in legal aid and access to justice.

 In his spare time, Craig is a volunteer football coach at a local club and is an avid Newcastle United supporter.

 - Ensured the acquittal of a man who faced historic allegations from his adopted sister of repeated indecent assault with a unanimous jury verdict.